 Once you have decided on the color, measure the length and width of the space, and multiply them to come up with the square footage that you need.
 Then order the tiles.

-1. However, if you are starting from scratch, you will want to remove any grass and plants that are the area.
+1. Start by removing any grass and plants that are the area.

-2. Then depending on how high you want the tiles to be, you may need to dig out a few inches of soil.
+2. Then depending on how high you want the tiles to be, you may need to dig out a couple of inches of soil.

 3. Install edging around the perimeter.
 This will help keep the tiles in place.
 I stood flag stones up on end as the edging, but you could also use standard landscape edging pieces.